robertpiosik/CodeWebChat/README.md

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">API Tools</span>

 Anything CWC can do in the connected browser, it can do calling a model provider of choice directly in the editor.
-Get started with a generous free tier from Google via [AI Studio -> API Keys](https://aistudio.google.com/api-keys).
+Get started with a generous free tier from [Google](https://aistudio.google.com/api-keys) or [Cerebras](https://cloud.cerebras.ai/).

 **🛠️ Edit Context** \
 Modify, create or delete files based on natural language instructions.